pdrogfer/simple-retrofit-app/README.md

 ### A simple example of usage of Retrofit 2.0

-Another great milestone in my **Simple** series!

-This app retrieves a json array of database objects(customers), and provides them in form of array of Customer objects.
+This is a sample Android Studio project, the app retrieves a json array of database objects(customers), and provides them in form of array of Customer objects.
 There is nothing there except Retrofit, to make it easier to read and use.
 Enjoy!

+Another great milestone in my **Simple** series!